Overview

 William’s litigation practice is comprehensive: he has represented some of the world’s largest public and private energy companies in high-stakes, complex litigation, and he regularly advocates for clients in business-related disputes involving trademarks, non-competition agreements, financial transactions, and fiduciary duties.
 He has also advised creditors in complex bankruptcy matters.
 His approach combines thorough analysis with practical advice, ensuring that clients receive clear, actionable guidance tailored to their goals.

-He is adept in both state and federal courts, having served as lead counsel in temporary injunction hearings and managed all phases of litigation, including drafting and arguing dispositive motions.
+He is adept in both state and federal courts, having served as lead counsel in temporary injunction hearings in both state and federal court and as a first chair in a jury trial.
 William’s appellate experience is equally robust, shaped by his clerkship with the United States Court of Appeals for the Fifth Circuit.
-He has represented clients in interlocutory appeals before Texas courts, at the Texas Supreme Court, and before the Fifth Circuit, providing a strategic advantage for matters likely to face appellate scrutiny.
+He has represented clients in interlocutory appeals before Texas courts, at merits briefing in the Texas Supreme Court, and before the Fifth Circuit, providing a strategic advantage for matters likely to face appellate scrutiny.
 William has also appeard in two of the five newly formed divisions of the Texas Business Courts.

 William’s early career included judicial internships with two United States District Judges in the Southern District of Texas, giving him valuable insight into judicial decision-making and the procedural tools that can benefit his clients.

-Prior to joining McGinnis Lochridge, William practiced as an associate at an Am Law 100 firm in Houston.
+Prior to joining his current firm, William practiced as an associate at an Am Law 100 firm in Houston.
 A native of Houston and an alumnus of St. Thomas High School, William is committed to delivering effective, results-driven representation for clients facing any legal challenge.

 Experience